rohitfarmer/covid19-nft/README.md

 # COVID-19 The Deadliest Disease In American History

 This repository contains the COVID19 NFT in high-resolution PDF format, along with a document with the technical specifications associated with it.
-Both the NFT and the technical specifications document are zipped and password protected. **Password is in the locked section of the NFT page on OpenSea.**
+The NFT is zipped and password protected. **Password is in the locked section of the NFT page on OpenSea.**

 * Click on the zip files listed above, which will lead to a different page with the download button.
 * Zip files are created by PeaZip (https://peazip.github.io/), a cross-platform, free and open-source software.